Alexandra Juhasz AIDS Activism VHS Collection

 Acquired for research for my doctoral disseration, and then monograph, "AIDS TV."
 Features stellar safer sex education as activism and community building.
 Digitized for my VHS Archives class, Fall 2018.
 Cheryl and I worked with Ellen to revisit the…

-Safe Sex Slut
+Safe Sex Slut [Compilation of videos by Scarlot Harlot]

 Carol is a longtime collaborator and friend.
 She was a subject of my Women of Vision, and we included her in Compulsive Practice (2016).
-Safe sex national anthem music video by sex worker activist, comedian, and artist, Scarlot Harlot.

 Safer and Sexier: A College Students' Guide to Safer Sex

 I made this video as an extracurricular activist project with students at Swarthmore College.
 Digitized for my VHS Archives class, Fall 2018.
-It's graphic sexual imagery, and de-coupling of sex and love, led to some protests by Christians, but…
+Its graphic sexual imagery, and de-coupling of sex and love, led to some protests by Christians, but…

 Safer Sister; Reunion; (An)other Love Story; The Forgotten People: Latinas and AIDS Shadows